Learn to tune your ukulele–by ear, with or without a tuner, or by sneaky trickery.

 This method is directly related to Method 1, Tuning by Ear.

-Method 4: Sneaky Tricks to Tune Your Ukulele
+Method 4: Sneaky Tricks to Get in Tune

 Sometimes the weird way of doing something is a great way.
 The very weirdness can make the ideas stick in your brain a little differently.